 This tutorial is for content editors.
 In it, you will learn how to create a page within the Episerver CMS editor.
 Creating a page is pretty easy and you should be able to get up and running in about less than 10 minutes.
-Before we start, I should warn you that your Episerver page structure will look slightly different to mine and the templates that you will be able to pick from will be different from my examples.
+Before we start, I should warn you that the Episerver templates that you will be able to pick from will be different from my examples.
 Templates are built by developers during the construction of the site.
 This is why every Episerver site is unique, each containing its own custom templates to meet the business needs.
 The process of creating a new page will always be the same, so let us get into it ️🔥 ️🔥 ️🔥

 When you first log in to the Episerver CMS editor, you will usually see the Episerver dashboard, which is a pretty boring blank page.
 By default, the page editing screen should load, if not, opening the screen is simple.
 In the top navigation panel, you should see a menu that has an entry called 'CMS'.
 Within this menu, there should be a sub-option called 'Edit'.
 Clicking on this will load the page editor.
 When the editor loads, it will load the contents of the homepage within the main content panel, as seen below:

 To create a new page, first, you will need to decide where you want to create it.
 This is done via the navigation panel.